aholachek/react-animation-comparison/README.md

 - If you'd prefer to use a React-specific library, I recommend `react-spring`.
 - The library's use of the hooks API is very concise and expressive&mdash;it took only about 70 lines of code to implement the example!
 - The library is in active development and supports a wide variety of use cases.
-- I was unable to get the cards to animate in and out in opposite directions, but that is a minor limitation.
+- I was unable to get the cards to have different animations depending on whether they were arriving as a group ("fade in down") or as an individually added card ("fade in up").
 - [my animation attempt](https://alex.holachek.com/react-animation-comparison/?selectedKind=Animation%20Examples&selectedStory=React-Spring&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel)
 - [my code](https://github.com/aholachek/react-animation-comparison/blob/master/src/react-spring-example.js)
 - [react-spring docs](https://react-spring.surge.sh/)